 The opportunity for the Art Assassins to produce videos, a soundscape, fly-posters and dubplates for this exhibition is an example of one of the ways youth can be involved in contemporary dialogues about the archives.
 Emmanuelle Andrews, who worked closely with the young people as a researcher-in-residence at the SLG, noted: “It’s allowed us all to trouble the ease with which we might categorize things in an academic sense and actually think through how young people explore these questions.”

 The Re:Entanglements project has also opened up new questions and observations for the people involved in the archive’s rediscovery today.
-Yvonne Mbanefo, who is best known for her work in Igbo Studies and advocacy for African languages, translated 750 audio recordings collected by Thomas in the Igbo-speaking areas of Sierra Leone and Nigeria.
+Yvonne Mbanefo, who is best known for her work in Igbo Studies and advocacy for African languages, translated a selection from about 750 audio recordings collected by Thomas in the Igbo-speaking areas of Sierra Leone and Nigeria.
 These were recorded on wax phonograph cylinders and included samples of speech, songs, stories and musical instruments.
 Mbanefo explained that translating and distributing these recordings can create possibilities for repurposing the audio and enabling greater access.

 “This process has challenged everything I thought I knew about my culture,” she said.
 “These archives provide insight into what life was like then… access [to them] is so important.”